SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not

 The monitoring agents usually have the subscriber’s medical history, current medications, and allergies at their fingertips.
 They can communicate with a 911 dispatcher in a way that the person in distress can’t, as they might be in pain, dizzy, or even unconscious.
 Many on-the-go monitored systems also include advanced location detection to determine your precise location.
 This means that help can be sent straight to you, even if you don’t know where you are.

 Systems without monthly fees are typically simple and easy to use.
 This is a plus.
 On the other hand, they often don’t include advanced features that you may find useful or even lifesaving, such as fall detection pendants.
 Fall detection is a somewhat recent technology: If you fall while wearing your pendant, it will automatically detect the fall and send an alert to the monitoring center, whether you remain conscious or not.
-One in 3 older adults fall at least once per year,1 so this is a feature we highly recommend.
+One in three older adults fall at least once per year,1 so this is a feature we highly recommend.

-The biggest advantage to medical alert systems without monthly fees is, obviously, the cost savings.
+The biggest advantage to medical alert systems without monthly fees is the cost savings.
 A medical alert system without a monthly fee is most appropriate for the money-conscious older adult who still wants some layer of protection.
 In addition, because most systems with no monthly fee are at-home systems, they are best suited for those who are homebound or rarely leave their home unaccompanied.